chundermike/rpi-fruitbox/README.md

 For best results, run fruitbox directly from a command line boot, not from a command shell launched from the desktop.

-For help, type './fruitbox --help' from the fruitbox installation directory.
 The user guide will give details on how to create your own skins, storing songs on USB memory sticks, and other helpful hints.
-You can generate the user-guide with the command ./fruitbox --user-guide > user-guide.txt

-I have tested it using a Raspberry Pi A+ with a HifiBerry Amp+, and also a Raspberry Pi zero, using the Raspbian Stretch Lite 2017-09-07 release.
+I have tested it using a Raspberry Pi A+ with a HifiBerry Amp+, and also a Raspberry Pi zero, and 3B, using Raspbian Stretch Lite 2017-09-07, Stretch Lite 2018-03-13 and Jessie.

 Please feedback to me any bugs which need fixing, or any feature requests you would like to see in future releases.